Last updated on 22 April 2025

 6. PAYMENT

-(f) (Online payment partner) We may use third-party payment providers such as Stripe or Paypal (Payment Providers) to collect payments for the Course.
-The processing of payments by the Payment Provider will be, in addition to these terms, subject to the terms, conditions and privacy policies of the Payment Provider accessible www.missclairebenjamin.com and, to the maximum extent permitted by law, we will not be liable for the security or performance of the Payment Provider.
+(g) (Online payment partner) We may use third-party payment providers (Payment Providers) to collect payments for the Online Course, currently Kajabi Payments.
+The processing of payments by the Payment Provider will be, in addition to these terms, subject to the terms, conditions and privacy policies of the Payment Provider accessible at legal.kajabi.com/policies/kajabi-payments, and to the maximum extent permitted by law, we will not be liable for the security or performance of the Payment Provider.
 We reserve the right to correct, or to instruct our Payment Provider to correct, any errors or mistakes in collecting your payment.

 7. VOUCHERS AND DISCOUNT CODES